aimacode/aima-java/aimax-osm/README.txt

 The framework provides interfaces for central parts of the system and additionally example implementations.
-In the current version, even the fundamental data structures for nodes, ways and the data store itself can be replaced.
+In the current version, even the fundamental data structures for nodes, ways and the map itself can be replaced.
 This allows experiments with different implementations to optimize rooting and also to integrate a database version of the map representation.